I was born in a housing project called Terrace Village in Pittsburgh, Pennsylvania. That’s where I lived with my family until I was 9.

 In fact, we moved to a worse public housing project called Northview Heights.
 I stayed there until I was 18, which is when I left for college.
 Since then, I’ve only been back three times, none of which have been in the last decade.

 Some terminology for the uninformed masses.
 The official term for where I grew up is “public housing project”.
 “Subsidized housing” is another official term for the place.
 The idea is the rent is based on your income.

 This creates affordable housing for people who would otherwise be homeless.
 For the sake of cost and efficiency, the housing developments there are rows and high-rises of identical homes and buildings.

-Along with low cost living comes a high crime rate.
 Most public-housing residents aren’t bad people, but there are enough bad apples to ruin the whole basket.
 Drug trade fueled gang violence and poverty motivated petty theft make most public housing projects a seriously rough place to live in.

 You always know the projects as “the hood” or “the ghetto”.

 Most people use these terms interchangeably with “the ghetto” or “the hood”.
 But not all hoods and ghettos are public housing projects.
 There are shitty neighborhoods all over the country.
 Housing projects tend to be the worst kind of ghetto — you gotta be a special kind of broke to live where the government subsidizes your rent and utilities.

 To me, they all mean the same thing: a fucked up place that I would never want to live in again.
 The projects destroy the future of most people.
 The following is an effective but gross oversimplification: